utshomax/postman-docs/src/pages/docs/collaborating-in-postman/using-workspaces/partner-workspaces.md

 Partner Workspaces are only visible to invited team members, similar to [private workspaces](/docs/collaborating-in-postman/using-workspaces/creating-workspaces/).
 Once invited, you can access Partner Workspaces as you would access any other workspace.
 To open one, select **Workspaces** in the Postman header, then select the Partner Workspace.

+Within a Partner Workspace, team members can have different workspace roles: Admin, Editor, and Viewer.
+To learn more, see [Workspace roles](/docs/collaborating-in-postman/roles-and-permissions/#workspace-roles).

+Within a Partner Workspace, team members can also have different collection roles: Editor and Viewer.
+To learn more, see [Collection roles](/docs/collaborating-in-postman/roles-and-permissions/#collection-roles).

-At the team level, team members can be assigned the Partner Manager role.
+Users can also be assigned the team-level Partner Manager role.
 Partner Managers can view all Partner Workspaces within an organization, and can control their settings, visibility, and partner invites.
 To learn more, see [Managing users and roles](#managing-users-and-roles).

-At the workspace level, team members can have different workspace roles: Admin, Editor, and Viewer.
-To learn more, see [Workspace roles](/docs/collaborating-in-postman/roles-and-permissions/#workspace-roles).

-At the collection level, team members can also have different collection roles: Editor and Viewer.
-To learn more, see [Collection roles](/docs/collaborating-in-postman/roles-and-permissions/#collection-roles).

 ### Collaborating as a partner

 When an external partner is invited to a Partner Workspace by a team they're working with, they only have access to that Partner Workspace and can't access any other workspaces or resources within the team.
 Partners don't have personal or team workspaces within the team they're partnering with.

-At the team level, all external partners are automatically assigned the Partner role.
-All partners are assigned [Workspace Editor or Viewer](/docs/collaborating-in-postman/roles-and-permissions/#workspace-roles) roles at the workspace level and [Collection Viewer](/docs/collaborating-in-postman/roles-and-permissions/#collection-roles) role at the collection level when invited to a Partner Workspace.
-Partners can also be assigned the Partner Lead role, which enables them to invite other individuals from their organization to the Partner Workspace.

-At the workspace level, partners are assigned either the Workspace Editor or Viewer roles:
+At the workspace level in a Partner Workspace:

 * Partners with the Workspace Editor role can [import and export](/docs/getting-started/importing-and-exporting/importing-and-exporting-overview/) elements.
 They can also [fork elements](/docs/collaborating-in-postman/using-version-control/forking-entities/) within the same Partner Workspace or to another Partner Workspace within the same team.
 They can't fork elements outside the team.
 * Partners with the Workspace Viewer role can [fork elements](/docs/collaborating-in-postman/using-version-control/forking-entities/) to another Partner Workspace within the same team where they're assigned the Workspace Editor role.
 They can't fork elements outside the team.
 Also, they can't export workspace resources.

-At the collection level, partners are assigned either the Collection Editor or Viewer roles:
+At the collection level in a Partner Workspace:

 * Partners with the Collection Editor role can [export collections](/docs/getting-started/importing-and-exporting/exporting-data/#exporting-collections).
 They can also [fork collections](/docs/collaborating-in-postman/using-version-control/forking-entities/) within the same Partner Workspace or to another Partner Workspace within the same team.
 They can't fork collections outside the team.
 * Partners with the Collection Viewer role can [fork collections](/docs/collaborating-in-postman/using-version-control/forking-entities/) to another Partner Workspace within the same team where they're assigned the Workspace Editor role.
 They can't fork elements outside the team.
 Also, they can't export collections.

+At the team level, all external partners are automatically assigned the Partner role.
+At the workspace level, all partners are assigned [Workspace Editor or Viewer](/docs/collaborating-in-postman/roles-and-permissions/#workspace-roles) roles and [Collection Viewer](/docs/collaborating-in-postman/roles-and-permissions/#collection-roles) role at the collection level when invited to a Partner Workspace.
+Partners can also be assigned the Partner Lead role, which enables them to invite other individuals from their organization to the Partner Workspace.

 > To learn more about partner roles and permissions, see [Partner Roles](/docs/collaborating-in-postman/roles-and-permissions/#partner-roles).